Flickdm/tianocore-wiki.github.io/build-tooling/build-workflows/ECC-tool.md

 # 1. What is ECC tool?

-ECC is a python tool which helps to detect coding style issues.<br>
+ECC is a python tool which helps to detect coding style issues.
-It reports errors for the codes which don't follow [EDK II C Coding Standards Specification](https://tianocore-docs.github.io/edk2-CCodingStandardsSpecification/draft/).<br>
+It reports errors for the codes which don't follow [EDK II C Coding Standards Specification](https://tianocore-docs.github.io/edk2-CCodingStandardsSpecification/draft/).

 # 2. Where is the ECC tool?